-The Weather Network (TWN) is a Canadian English-language specialty channel providing weather information via television, digital platforms, and TV apps across Canada, the United States, and the United Kingdom.
-It specializes in delivering weather forecasts, alerts, and related content to its audience through various media.
+The Weather Network (TWN) is a Canadian English-language specialty channel that provides weather information across television, digital platforms, and TV apps.
+Available in Canada, the US, and the UK, TWN focuses on delivering comprehensive weather forecasts and related content through various media channels.

 On December 1, 1987, The Weather Network was licensed by the Canadian Radio-television and Telecommunications Commission.

-On May 1, 1989, WeatherNow was renamed to The Weather Network.
+On May 1, 1989, WeatherNow was renamed to its present name, The Weather Network.

-In 1993, Pelmorex purchased The Weather Network from SNC-Lavalin, two years after the merger of SNC and Lavalin.
+In 1993, Pelmorex purchased The Weather Network from SNC-Lavalin.

-In 1994, The Weather Network and MétéoMédia began to run separately, while both were still based in Montreal.
+In 1994, The Weather Network and MétéoMédia began to run separately, although both were still based in Montreal.

-In 1996, The Weather Network began using its own system called PMX, which is still in use today.
-The channel launched its website in 1996.
+In 1996, The Weather Network launched its website and also began using its own forecast system called PMX.

 In 2002, The Weather Network discontinued programming blocks on weekdays.

-In 2002, The Weather Network introduced "Metacast Ultra", a weather presentation system.
+In 2002, The Weather Network introduced "Metacast Ultra", a weather presentation system featuring weather maps and animated icons.

 On March 29, 2004, The Weather Network introduced a new 14-day trend outlook as part of the local cable weather package.

-In June 2004, The Weather Network took legal action against Star Choice (now Shaw Direct) after moving TWN on a new bundle without giving any notice to its subscribers.
+In June 2004, The Weather Network took legal action against Star Choice (now Shaw Direct) after moving TWN on a new bundle without notice to subscribers.

 In 2004, The Weather Network discontinued programming blocks on weekends, although "This Weekend" continued to air until 2007.